Photosynq/PhotosynQ-Documentation/docs/instruments/multispeq-v2.0.md

 ### Accessory Port

-The [USB-C](https://en.wikipedia.org/wiki/USB-C) port allows to attach accessory equipment.
+The [USB-C](https://en.wikipedia.org/wiki/USB-C) port allows you to attach accessory equipment.
 When unplugging the cable, make sure not to bend the cable up and down, to not break of the Instrument connector.

 ### Charge Indicator

-The little LED in the back indicates, when the Instrument is charging.
+The little LED in the back indicates when the Instrument is charging.
 When the battery is fully charged, the LED will turn off.

 ## Configuration